 Both these themes have the same customization power when it comes to the footer.

-Both of these themes offer the same amount of widget areas depending upon the site layout you’ve chosen.
-With both of these themes, you can make use of multiple widgets in the footer bar.
+Both these themes offer the same amount of widget area depending upon the site layout you’ve chosen.
+With both these themes, you can make use of multiple widgets in the footer bar.

 However, by making use of some plugins or coding, you can always register new widget areas.
 You can easily add hooks to both of these themes without editing any theme files.

 Special: With Astra Agency Plan, you have a section called Astra sites that essentially is a directory of dozens of sites built with Astra and various other page builder plugins.

 With the click of a button, you can literally import the entire site.
 This is a great feature.

 In color customization, both these themes are almost a tie.
 In the customizer page, both of these themes have the exact same control for color selection.